staeter/work-in-progress/dialogue.md

-# Inter Planetary Social Network (IPSN)
+# Dialogue

-This document is a first attempt at defining the requirements of an Inter Planetary Social Network.
+This document is a first attempt at defining the requirements of Dialogue, an Inter Planetary Social Network.
 It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements and features.

 ## Index